Colonial Parkway murders: Cassandra Hailey and Keith Call

 Call's unoccupied vehicle was found at the York River Overlook in Yorktown on the day of their disappearance.
 The keys were on the driver's seat, and a watch and eyeglasses were left on the dashboard.
-Nearly all of the clothing Call was wearing, including his underwear, was also found in the back of the car, as were some of Hailey's clothes along with several empty beer cans.
-Police later confirmed that it was the same clothing the couple had worn the night they disappeared.
+Nearly all of Call's clothing, including his underwear, was found in the backseat, as were some of Hailey's clothes along with several empty beer cans.
 Hailey's purse and Call's wallet, however, were missing.
-Police dogs tracked the two students’ scent, along the Parkway past the site of the Dowski-Thomas vehicle recovery, to the Indian Field Creek shoreline where the dogs tried to enter the water.
-The Mouth of Indian Field Creek has sandy beaches and is a popular swimming hole during the summer months.
-Park authorities initially suggested the couple had gone swimming and drowned, a claim that was met with some skepticism given the 40 degree water temperature in early April and the steep 20-foot embankment, but the river and surrounding area was thoroughly searched.
+Police dogs tracked the two students’ scent along the Parkway, past the site of the Dowski – Thomas vehicle recovery, to the Indian Field Creek shoreline.
+Park authorities initially suggested the couple had gone swimming and drowned, a claim that was met with some skepticism given the forty-degree water temperature in early April and the steep twenty-foot embankment, but the river and surrounding area was thoroughly searched.
 To this day their bodies have never been found.